What are digital banks in Australia?

 What is a neobank?

-A neobank (or digital bank) operates digitally, usually from an app, rather than from a physical branch or office.
-A digital bank is a fairly loose term; the correct industry name for these banks is a neobank.
+A neobank (or commonly referred to as a digital bank) operates entirely digitally, usually from an app, rather than from a physical branch or office.

 A neobank is a completely digital bank that doesn't use any existing legacy systems to operate.
 This means the bank doesn't use any physical infrastructure or digital operating systems that are already being used by existing financial institutions in Australia.
 The technology used by these neobanks is developed from scratch.
 It's a bank that operates via an app on your phone.

-ING, ME and Ubank aren’t 100% digital banks
+ING, ME and Ubank are digital banks, but not neobanks.

 Rebecca Pike's headshot